By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Because the volume on their emotions is turned up so loud, there is always the crisis of the day, hour, or minute.
 When you are living in an emotional hurricane it is hard to think about disaster preparedness.

-The clinician who does DBT has to limit the time they spend on today’s crisis so they can work on developing skills to prevent or cope with future crisis.
-This “let’s not talk about your urges to cut on yourself or use drugs right now, let’s work on you skills” attitude is hard for clinicians and client who are used to that warm fuzzy empathetic listening stuff.
+The clinician who does DBT has to limit the time they spend on today’s crisis so they can work on developing skills to prevent or cope with future crises.
+This “let’s not talk about your urges to cut on yourself or use drugs right now, let’s work on your skills” attitude is hard for clinicians and client who are used to that warm fuzzy empathetic listening stuff.

 Clients can leave a skills-based session thinking that the counselor didn’t listen to them and doesn’t care.
 The counselor may worry “what if they do cut or self-harm?
 Will it be my fault because I wanted to work on stress reduction skills?”
 Sticking to the skills-building curriculum can be difficult for both.